Beta-Alanine has become something of a celebrity among supplements.

 ‘Non-essential’ means that the human body has the ability to make this amino acid from other substances, so we don’t need to consume it directly in order to survive.

-Because it has proven benefits for anyone on a quest to gain muscle, we often see beta-alanine as an ingredient in supplements such as preworkouts, or as a supplement on its own.
+Because it has proven benefits for anyone on a quest to gain muscle, we often see beta-alanine as an ingredient in supplements such as the best preworkouts, or as a supplement on its own.

 Athletes who supplement beta-alanine have been proven in many peer-reviewed studies to show large increases in muscle carnosine levels, leading to increased muscle gain, strength, power, and endurance.